 Example ideas:

-- Morning aquarium + waterfront lunch in a coastal city: quick midday meal, then an easy outdoor stroll while energy is still decent.
+- Morning aquarium + waterfront lunch in a coastal city: a quick midday meal, then an easy outdoor stroll while energy is still good.

-- Aquarium + museum pairing in a major East Coast city: aquarium first (high attention), then a slower museum section for the late afternoon.
+- Aquarium + museum pairing in a major East Coast city: aquarium first, when attention is highest, then a slower museum section for the late afternoon.

-Final thought: When families plan aquariums well, the day feels like a sequence of manageable experiences instead of one long attraction.
-Pick an aquarium that matches your kids’ attention style, then build a route that includes food, walking breaks, and a simple backup—so everyone leaves feeling like the trip was worth it, not just endured.
+When families plan aquariums well, the day feels like a series of manageable experiences instead of one long attraction.
+Choose the aquarium that matches your kids’ attention style, then build a route with food, walking breaks, and a simple backup plan so everyone leaves feeling the trip was worth it, not just something they had to get through.